 Create a function

-Cognite AIR and Cognite Functions are not enabled by default.
-Contact firstname.lastname@example.org to enable them for your CDF project.
+Cognite Functions isn't enabled by default.
+Contact firstname.lastname@example.org to enable it for your CDF project.

 For your function to be deployed correctly to Cognite Functions and the AIR backend, you must edit the configuration file: